TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Experiments

 \subsection{Unsupervised Single Object Discovery}

-\paragraph*{Datasets} We evaluate our approach on three commonly used benchmarks for unsupervised single object discovery: VOC07~\cite{pascal-voc-2007}, VOC12~\cite{pascal-voc-2012} and COCO20K ~\cite{lin2014microsoft,vo2020toward}.
+\paragraph*{Datasets} \name~has been evaluated on three commonly used benchmarks for unsupervised single object discovery: VOC07~\cite{pascal-voc-2007}, VOC12~\cite{pascal-voc-2012} and COCO20K ~\cite{lin2014microsoft,vo2020toward}.
 VOC07 and VOC12 contain 5011 and 11540 images respectively which belong to 20 categories.
 COCO20K consists of 19817 randomly chosen images from the COCO2014 dataset~\cite{lin2014microsoft}.
-VOC07 and VOC12 are commonly evaluated for unsupervised object discovery~\cite{vo2020toward,vo2021large,vo2019unsupervised, wei2019unsupervised,cho2015unsupervised}.
+VOC07 and VOC12 are commonly used to evaluate unsupervised object discovery~\cite{vo2020toward,vo2021large,vo2019unsupervised, wei2019unsupervised,cho2015unsupervised}.
 COCO20K is a popular benchmark for a large scale evaluation~\cite{vo2020toward}.

-\paragraph*{Evaluation metric} Following the previous researches~\cite{deselaers2010localizing, vo2020toward,vo2021large,vo2019unsupervised, wei2019unsupervised,cho2015unsupervised,siva2013looking}, we report performance using the \emph{CorLoc} metric for precise localization.
-We take one predicted bounding box in an image.
-For target image, CorLoc is one if the intersection over union (IoU) score between the predicted bounding box and one of the ground truth bounding boxes is superior to 0.5.
+\paragraph*{Evaluation metric} In line with previous research~\cite{deselaers2010localizing, vo2020toward,vo2021large,vo2019unsupervised, wei2019unsupervised,cho2015unsupervised,siva2013looking}, we report performance using the \emph{CorLoc} metric for precise localization.
+We use a single predicted bounding box for each image.
+For target images, CorLoc is 1.0 if the intersection over union (IoU) score between the predicted bounding box and the ground truth bounding boxes is superior to 0.5.